 - In 2007, Santino Marella would regularly mock "Stone Cold" Steve Austin: mangling Austin's catchphrases, cosplaying as him while acting like an idiot, bashing Austin's movies and declaring him a horrible actor.
 When Austin finally confronts him face-to-face, he forces Santino to admit that he never actually watched any of his movies.
 Austin offers Santino a DVD of The Condemned and requests that he watch it before evaluating his acting skills, but Santino throws it down and stomps on it.
 Cue beatdown.

 - This is pretty much Kellie Skater's gimmick, staring in QLD and especially after she joined SHIMMER's roster in 2009.
-She is a good bit larger than the average woman and obvious good enough to get the invite but is nowhere near as big and strong as she thinks she is.
+She is a good bit larger than the average woman and obviously good enough to get the invite but is nowhere near as big and strong as she thinks she is.
 Her taunting of LuFisto, whom she stands noticeably taller than but only outweighs by a single kilogram is but a mild example.

 - Michael Cole.
 After his 2010 Face–Heel Turn, he's bullied John Cena, Jerry Lawler (his arch enemy), Jim Ross, The Rock (twice), Daniel Bryan, the WWE Divas (all of them), and even his own Dragon Jack Swagger (making him a somewhat literal example of the trope) to their faces.
 All of them could easily beat Cole to a bloody pulp if they wanted to, and half of them actually did.
 Cole also regularly mocked Booker T, Zack Ryder, and Ted Dibiase Jr (following Dibiase's 2011 Heel–Face Turn).